FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Team leader=

 Best players=This is for teams.
-It appears on the left-hand side of any team's page (e.g. http://lichess.org/team/saloon) and is a listing of best players.
+It is a listing of the best players in the team.
+It appears on the left-hand side of any team's page (e.g. http://lichess.org/team/saloon).

 Recent members=This is for teams.
-It appears on the left-hand side of any team's page (e.g. http://lichess.org/team/saloon) and is a listing of all players in the team by the order of who joined most recently.
+It is a listing of all players in the team sorted by who joined most recently.
+It appears on the left-hand side of any team's page (e.g. http://lichess.org/team/saloon).

 %s joined team %s=